Gastrointestinal Disorders Treatment Questions and Answers

 Ask our doctors how can you change your lifestyle and how eat smaller meals.
 Ask how to control your weight because carrying extra pounds puts pressure on your stomach.
 In our offices, we have certain methods that can help you lose weight.

 Express Healthcare is a walk-in urgent care clinics located on Greenbelt Rd in Premier Medical Center and on Baltimore Ave near the University of Maryland.
-Talk to us today if you have any symptom.
+Talk to us today if you have any symptoms.